sweattep/modern_quotes/README.md

 >Things always missin', maybe it could be (Uh) My friends, but they ain't friends if they robbin' me Stoppin' me, from makin' a profit, see

+>Happiness.
+Being happy is not about winning the Stanley Cup or money.
+Being happy is to be comfortable in your own skin, to have a good partner, to be there for your kids,

 >I don't them to be like they know what I'm gonna say because it's polite

 >I couldn't believe I could ever get touched